Raitei3/documentCreatorWeb/README.md

 Semi-automatic extraction of characters from an image into a font for the generation of images and old documents.

 This application can be tested online, or installed locally.
-To install it two solutions are provided : manually or from a docker image.

 ## Manual installation
 ```
+There are two dependencies: Qt5 and OpenCV

+// Qt installation
+#Ubuntu
+$ sudo apt-get install libqtbase5-dev

 // Opencv installation
 #Ubuntu Linux distribution
 $ sudo apt-get install libopencv-dev